eagleEggs/materialGate/README.md

 - Pixellation, Large or Small Randomization options

 ### Note
+Backup your scene and project prior to use.
 Backup your textures or use test textures until you know how it works!!!